 - Pour the remaining mixture into the baking dish packing it firmly.

 - Add to the reserved topping mixture, the brown sugar and oats, and the additional 2 tablespoons of cold butter.
 Mix until crumbly

 - Spread the strawberry filling over the crust and sprinkle the topping over the filling.

 - Bake for 40 minutes the filling will be bubbly and the crust will be golden.

-- Allow to cool for 1-2 hours to set up before slicing.
+- Allow cooling for 1-2 hours to set up before slicing.

 Amount Per Serving Calories 255Total Fat 8gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 3gCholesterol 31mgSodium 160mgCarbohydrates 43gFiber 2gSugar 20gProtein 4g